rackerlabs/docs-rackspace-federation/doc/gettingstarted/index.rst

 The following are the basic steps for using Rackspace Federation:

-1. Add Rackspace Federation to your |idp|.
+1. Add Rackspace to your |idp|.
 Use the instructions listed for your company's |idp|:

    - :ref:`Add Rackspace Federation at your Identity Provider<add-rfi-idp-gs-ug>`.